 Sometimes items are left behind inside of a person’s body.
 This happens about 4,500 to 6,000 times annually in the US and is considered a “never event.”
 Most of the time, the item left behind is a sponge or piece of gauze.
 This may not sound detrimental, but it can cause major complications and infection.

-There are times when surgeons operate on the wrong body part or on the wrong area of the body.
+There are times when surgeons operate on the wrong body part or in the wrong area of the body.
 Before surgery takes place, surgical teams usually mark a patient’s body to indicate where the operation will take place.
 If this doesn’t happen or if there is a mix-up, surgeons can perform unnecessary surgery while not performing the right one.

 Other medical mistakes that are fairly common include:

-At the Weitz Firm, you can count on a caring and compassionate team.
+At The Weitz Firm, LLC, you can count on a caring and compassionate team.
 We will sit with you and patiently listen as we try to understand what happened to you.
 We know that medical mistakes are detrimental and we do not think you should be on the line for expenses that result from them.

 Our knowledgeable and experienced team will work tirelessly to secure compensation for the following: